Probate Q&A Series

 1. Timing of Service

-After you file the petition for probate of a will or for administration, the clerk schedules a hearing date.
-North Carolina law generally requires you to serve each interested party at least ten days before that hearing.
-See N.C.G.S. § 28A-13-3 for notice to heirs and devisees and N.C.G.S. § 28A-10-3 for citation in will contests.
+After you file the petition for probate of a will or for administration, the clerk may schedule a hearing date in matters requiring notice.
+North Carolina law does not generally require service on all interested parties at least ten days before an initial probate or administration hearing.
+See N.C.G.S. § 28A-2A-8 for probate and administration procedure and N.C.G.S. § 31-19 for citation in caveat proceedings.

 2. Who Must Be Served

-• Statutory heirs if there’s no will or to protect their rights when an estate distributes by intestacy.
+• Statutory heirs if there’s no will or when otherwise required to protect their rights.

-• Anyone who files a caveat or objects to the petition.
+• Anyone who files a caveat or is entitled to be cited in a caveat proceeding.

 3. Permitted Methods of Service

-You may serve parties in one of the following ways:
+You may serve parties in one of the following ways when service is required in the particular proceeding:

 • Personal delivery under Rule 4 of the North Carolina Rules of Civil Procedure.